 They were born in the weeks and months after 9/11 and are graduating in the year of a crippling pandemic.
 Maine’s high school seniors have lived through some of the most profound change our country has ever witnessed.

-With nearly every Maine high school cancelling in-class lessons for the remainder of the school year, these young adults are missing out on cornerstone experiences that ease the transition from being a child to being an adult.
+With Maine high school cancelling in-class lessons for the remainder of the 2020-2021 school year, these young adults missed out on cornerstone experiences that ease the transition from being a child to being an adult.

-With so much focus on the death, despair and financial pain that’s accompanied the spread of the coronavirus, Pine Tree Watch felt it was important to capture the stories of a senior class that has been prematurely dismissed.
+With so much focus on the death, despair and financial pain that’s accompanied the spread of the coronavirus, we felt it was important to capture the stories of a senior class that has been prematurely dismissed.
 And, we did just that between March and June of 2020.

 Interviews and videos by Bailey Beltramo.